AY2425S2-CS2113-T11b-3/tp/docs/DeveloperGuide.md

 2. Error Handling: It throws a `NurseSchedException` with the appropriate error message if any of the following occur:
    - `index` is not within 1 and the total number of tasks in the list of tasks
    - The updated due `byDate` and `byTime` is before the current date and time
 3. Editing the task: It makes use of the appropriate setter methods to update the task with its new details.
-Task details that are empty or null are ignored as they do not need to be edited.
+At least one of the optional fields must be provided.
-   Given below is an example usage scenario and how the delete medicine mechanism behaves at each step.
+   Given below is an example usage scenario and how the edit task mechanism behaves at each step.

 Given below is an example usage scenario and how the delete medicine mechanism behaves at each step.

-[//]: # (todo: add SeqDiag for editTask, add save and load into file method) Step 1.
+Step 1.
 The user launches the application for the first time.
 The `taskList` will be initialized with the task data stored (if exists).